Caldarie/flutter_tflite_audio/README.md

 ![](audio_recognition_example.jpg)

 ## Please read if you are using Google's Teachable Machine.

-Skip this section if the heading above does not apply to you.
+Otherwise skip.

-**BE AWARE:** You need to run your simulation on an actual device.
+**[BE AWARE:]** You need to run your simulation on an actual device.
 Emulators do not work due to limited support for x86_64 architectures.
   1. https://github.com/tensorflow/tensorflow/issues/41876
   2. https://github.com/tensorflow/tensorflow/issues/44997

-**BE AWARE:** Google's Teachable Machine requires [select tensorflow operators](https://www.tensorflow.org/lite/guide/ops_select#using_bazel_xcode) to work.
+**[BE AWARE:]** Google's Teachable Machine requires [select tensorflow operators](https://www.tensorflow.org/lite/guide/ops_select#using_bazel_xcode) to work.
 This feature is experimental and will increase the overall size of your app.
-If you wish to reduce the overall footprint of your app, it's recommended that you build your model using the [Tutorial here](https://www.tensorflow.org/tutorials/audio/simple_audio)
+If you wish to reduce the overall footprint of your app, it's recommended that you build your model using the [tutorial here](https://www.tensorflow.org/tutorials/audio/simple_audio)

-Also, you will need to manually implement this feature on your [podfile - step 4](https://github.com/Caldarie/flutter_tflite_audio#ios-installation--permissions) and [build gradle - step 3](https://github.com/Caldarie/flutter_tflite_audio#android-installation--permissions)
+**[BE AWARE:]** To reduce app footprint, this package will by default disable compatability with Google's Teachable Machine.
+You will need to manually implement ops-select on your [podfile - step 4](https://github.com/Caldarie/flutter_tflite_audio#ios-installation--permissions) and [build gradle - step 3](https://github.com/Caldarie/flutter_tflite_audio#android-installation--permissions)

-## How to add tflite_audio as a dependency:
-1. Add `tflite_audio` as a [dependency in your pubspec.yaml file]

 ## How to add tflite model and label to flutter: